ianmuriuki/ianmuriuki/README.md

 ### 🛸 whoami:
 Muriuki Ian — Think of me as 0xMuriuki but with human vibes.
-> Software Developer | Cybersecurity Specialist | Web2 & Web3 Builder
+> Software Developer | Cybersecurity | Web2 & Web3 Builder
 > Secure.
 Scalable.
 Open-source at heart.

 ### 🌐 Socials: